Skip to main content

 Accessibility First

 Every color combination is validated against WCAG 2.1 AA (4.5:1 for text, 3:1 for large text).
-Focus states use a dedicated purple token (borderColor/interactive/focused) visible in both themes.
-Keyboard navigation and screen reader expectations are first-class requirements.
+Focus states use a dedicated token (borderColor/interactive/focused) visible in both themes.

 08